Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 If your extended table lass contains another class (eg myplugin_class), make sure you can instantiate it with only the cmid.
 Errors will be thrown if this is not possible.

+The included test.php is only meant to demonstrate the working of the table.

 That's all it takes.
 Switching pages, sorting, hiding columns and downloading will now run via ajax.

 ## Installing via uploaded ZIP file ##